-- Take action: if indeed improving usability is a key priority, make sure you go about it in the right way.
-Determine your lowest hanging fruit vs. trying to fix all issues at once.
-Think of usability as a feature, so that it gets on the software developer’s to-do list.
+- Take action: if indeed, improving usability is a key priority, make sure you go about it in the right way.
+Determine your lowest hanging fruit vs. try to fix all at once.
 Best practices are focusing on where your critical and strategic customers are having the most problems and prioritizing those.

 At Topline we have accumulated years of experience in helping companies understand what makes their solutions truly Easy to Use, it’s impact and how to fix it.
-If you are interested in understating Easy To Use further and how it can help your business, please contact us.
+Let us know if we can help.